-Our complaints procedure complies with the requirements of the College of Mediators (CoM) and the Family Mediation Council (FMC).
+Our complaints procedure complies with the Family Mediation Council (FMC) requirements.

 We aim to respond promptly and courteously to any complaint, formal or informal.
 We value the views of clients and will endeavour always to use these views in a constructive and responsive manner.

-All clients will be informed of the Complaints Policy and that full information is available on the OFM website, www.ofm.org.uk.
+All clients will be informed of the Complaints Policy and that full information is available on the OFM website, at ofm.org.uk/complaints-policy.

-If the PPC believes the complaint is justified, they will recommend appropriate redress.
-This may be an apology, a reimbursement of fees, a relevant explanation of how the Service works or an assurance for the future.
+Other methods of redress may include an apology, a reimbursement of fees or a discount on a future session, a relevant explanation of how mediation works or an assurance for the future.

 Alternative methods of resolving the complaint may be considered, such as mediation, in situations where both the complainant and mediator would like this to proceed.

 If a complainant is dissatisfied with the outcome then, following the Family Mediation Council (FMC) complaints procedure, they will be invited to contact the Family Mediation Standards Board (FMSB) within 3 months of exhausting this complaints process.